You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Valuing the valueless creates suffering, reinforces feelings of not having enough, and destabilizes emotional and financial wellbeing.

 Negative assumptions are always false.
+They hold attack thoughts which are never justified.

 Everyone is doing the best in each moment with their current level of awareness, healing, knowledge, experience, and perspective.